 The Irregular Warfare: Countering Irregular Threats Joint Operating Concept (JOC) is the United States Department of Defense approach for countering irregular threats.
-Some examples of irregular threats are terrorism, insurgency, instability, corruption, and transnational organized crime.
-Although the JOC is articulated from a military perspective, the JOC is perhaps the only viable conceptualization for irregular threats.
+Terrorism, insurgency, instability, corruption, and transnational organized crime are some examples of irregular threats.
+Although the JOC is a military based perspective, the JOC has proven to be a viable conceptualization for irregular threats.
 Therefore, private, public , and government organizations, departments, and agencies must understand the underlying concept and supporting precepts and premises embedded in the JOC.
 Understanding the concept is the first step; committing to the concept is next.
 Achieving the organizational capacity and capability to employ the concept in an inter-agency, cross-domain, multinational, and host nation environment is the final step.
 Organizational understanding, commitment, and employment all begin at the individual level.

 Another reason why private, public, and non-military government agencies and organizations should be familiar with the JOC, is that the JOC articulates how the joint force must operate to counter irregular threats.
 A joint force includes many non-military entities.
 The JOC also guides force development, materiel and non-materiel capability development, and experimentation, so the JOC facilitates cooperation and collaboration via articulation.
 In short, the JOC describes how the future joint force will conduct operations, when directed by the US President or Secretary of Defense, to prevent, deter, disrupt, and defeat non-state actors, as well as state actors who pose irregular threats.